Price Guide

 Swatch Group sets retail uniformly within each case format.
 All six Lépine pocket watches — different colours, different sound effects, different languages — retail at the same €385, with no colorway premium at the boutique counter.
 The two Savonnette pieces (Lan Ba, Otg Roz) carry a €15 premium for the petite seconde subdial and the larger 44.2 × 53.2 mm bioceramic case, at €400.
 This is the same pricing logic Swatch applied to the MoonSwatch in 2022, where all 11 variants launched at €260 with no colorway premium — uniform retail eliminates official price discrimination and lets the secondary market sort out demand signals.

 Cross-currency pricing is published directly by Swatch rather than converted at spot.
 As of May 2026, the Lépine pieces retail at £335 / $400 / CHF350, the Savonnettes at £350 / $420 / CHF375.
-Our Stripe checkout is denominated in EUR with no added currency surcharge; non-EU buyers should budget for import duties at delivery (0–25% of declared value depending on country).
+Those figures are the official Swatch in-store prices — useful as a reference point, but not what most buyers outside boutique-queue range will actually pay, because there is no way to buy at retail online.

 Aftermarket pricing — what to expect